 Table 2 : Change From Baseline to Grade 3/4 Liver

 |Parameter||Change From Baseline to Grade 3/4|

 |ZELBORAF (%)||Dacarbazine (%)|

-Read the Zelboraf (vemurafenib tablet) Side Effects Center for a complete guide to possible side effects »
+Read the Zelboraf (vemurafenib) Side Effects Center for a complete guide to possible side effects

-Based on in vitro data, vemurafenib is a substrate of CYP3A4, and therefore, concomitant administration of strong CYP3A4 inhibitors or inducers may alter vemurafenib concentrations.
-Strong CYP3A4 inhibitors (e.g., ketoconazole, itraconazole, clarithromycin, atazanavir, nefazodone, saquinavir, telithromycin, ritonavir, indinavir, nelfmavir, voriconazole) and inducers (e.g., phenytoin, carbamazepine, rifampin, rifabutin, rifapentine, phenobarbital) should be used with caution when coadministered with ZELBORAF.
+Vemurafenib is a substrate of CYP3A4 based on in vitro data; therefore, coadministration of strong CYP3A4 inhibitors or inducers may alter vemurafenib concentrations [see CLINICAL PHARMACOLOGY].
+Avoid coadministration of ZELBORAF with strong CYP3A4 inhibitors (e.g., ketoconazole, itraconazole, clarithromycin, atazanavir, nefazodone, saquinavir, telithromycin, ritonavir, indinavir, nelfinavir, voriconazole) or strong inducers (e.g., phenytoin, carbamazepine, rifampin, rifabutin, rifapentine, phenobarbital), and replace these drugs with alternative drugs when possible.